Most dangerous lead in hockey? This season, it’s all of them

 “The team that’s ahead, as much as you fight it, there’s a natural instinct to just ease off the gas a little and give (up) opportunities,” said Matt Niskanen, whose Philadelphia Flyers recently beat the Bruins in a shootout after trailing by three goals.
 “Mentally, you tell yourself, ‘Don’t let up, keep playing the same way because we’re having success for a reason.’
 It’s a really hard thing to fight.”

-After reaching Game 7 of the Stanley Cup Final, the Bruins lead the Atlantic Division at the All-Star break despite a penchant for blowing leads (and their 0-7 shootout record isn’t ideal).
+After reaching Game 7 of the Stanley Cup Final, the Bruins lead the Atlantic Division at the All-Star break despite a penchant for blowing leads.

 “We’ve got to bear down,” Boston center Patrice Bergeron said.
 “You can’t just have a good effort, be satisfied with that, and then just play for a half a game.”